 The most frequently asked question to date is how to change the interface color.
 Outlook (and all of the Office apps) are so… white.
 Blindingly white.
 Hurts your eyes white.

-Unfortunately, in the Preview, white is all you get.
 As bad as the blue, silver, black, or green color schemes were in older versions of Outlook, for many users they would be better than all white.

 Following all of the complaints with the Preview, Microsoft added 3 color options to the final version.
 You can have any color you like, as long as it's gray... choosing between white, light gray, or dark gray.
 Outlook 2016 tweaked the colors a little, adding a 'colorful' theme and black.

 You can also add a little gray scale decoration to the upper right corner of the application.
 It's cute eye candy, nothing more, and in the RTM build there are currently 14 designs to choose from.